-The Interactive Media Center offers a wide range of free classes to students, staff, and faculty.
+The Interactive Media Center offers a wide range of workshops to students, staff, and faculty.
 Subjects include scanning, Web site building, image editing, audio and video editing, and other topics.
 Members of the local community at large are welcome to participate.
 Class subjects are regularly reviewed and new ideas for presentations are encouraged.

 The IMC is equipped with hardware to enhance the interactive use of multimedia.
 Included are video capture cards, Webcams, scanners and both black & white and color laser printers.
 The computers are equipped with Zip, CD-ROM and DVD drives, FTP capability and multiple plug-ins and viewers.
 The IMC holds the campus site license for some research programs that may be installed elsewhere on campus or that may only be available in the IMC.

 Borrowing and Access Eligibility

 Media materials, such as DVDs and VHS tapes, are circulated through the Library's Circulation desk on the first floor.

 Headphones, USB drives, and other small items are available either from the IMC service desk at the entrance to the IMC Lab or from the Circulation Desk on the first floor of the University Library.

 Specialized equipment, such as hard drives, cameras, camcorders, tripods, zoom recorders, and related devices are only available at the IMC service desk when staff are available.
 You are strongly encouraged to contact us for complete information and availability.